-There are no specific legal advantages (such as exemption from registration obligation).
-Nevertheless, the appointment of a Data Protection Officer is one of the information security measures recommended by the Privacy Commission.
+There are no specific advantages (such as exemption from notification obligation) under Belgian law.
+Nevertheless, the appointment of a Data Protection Officer is an information security measure that is highly recommended by the Privacy Commission.

 6.4 Please describe any specific qualifications for the Data Protection Officer required by law.